ozeki-ai/demo/readme.md

 > npm run build    # build release
 ```

-# TODO - NEXT PHASE

-  * allow sales and lawyer to review approved/rejected agreement
-  * indicate some kind of negotiation

 # POLISH

   * only highlight values in one section at a time